alessia-s/Digimon16s/readme.md

 ## Command line instructions
 ### Launching the program
 The program is provided as a .py file.
-It is needed to provide appropriate permissions to .py file properties to allow the file to run as a program.
+Change the permissions to the .py file to allow the executability of the script `chmod u+x ./digimon.py`.
 To launch the script, open a terminal session in the directory where the program is located and enter the command `./digimon.py`.
 ### Arguments
 When launching the script, arguments are used to specify both the program parameters, and to be passed to the automated nhmmer command.